ircv3/ircv3-specifications/extensions/message-tags.md

 The client-only tag prefix allows servers to safely relay untrusted client tags, keeping them distinct from unprefixed tags that carry verified meaning.

-Client-only tags MUST be relayed on `PRIVMSG` and `NOTICE` messages, and MAY be relayed on other messages.
+Client-only tags MUST be relayed on `PRIVMSG`, `NOTICE` and `TAGMSG` messages, and MAY be relayed on other messages.

 Any server-sent tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the byte limit.